Reserve risk free by March 31st! Contact us for details.

 The locals call it "tramping"; we simply call it awe-inspiring, as we follow mountain-ringed footpaths, seaside walkways, and rainforest routes from east to west.
 All the while, we’ll reward each day’s efforts with the finest accommodations.

-More than just another walk in the woods, this itinerary captures the full range of the South Island, whether we’re searching for dolphins and whales on the open sea, paddling a kayak into a rainforest Eden, experiencing Maori culture firsthand, or witnessing how merino wool is produced.
-Join Boundless Journeys on a New Zealand Alpine and Coastal Hiking adventure into some of the world’s most magnificent wilderness.
+More than just another walk in the woods, this New Zealand adventure tour captures the full range of the South Island, whether we’re searching for dolphins and whales on the open sea, paddling a kayak into a rainforest Eden, experiencing local culture firsthand, or witnessing how merino wool is produced.
+Join us on a New Zealand Alpine and Coastal Hiking adventure into some of the world’s most magnificent wilderness.

 Exploring Nelson

-Tonight we enjoy a welcome dinner at a local restaurant and stay in Nelson's historic hotel, the Rutherford, popular with hikers and other outdoor enthusiasts.
+Tonight, we enjoy a welcome dinner at our hotel, Nelson's historic choice for hikers and other outdoor enthusiasts.

 Rutherford Hotel NelsonNelson, New Zealand